Dozier History, Family Crest & Coats of Arms

 The surname Dozier was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Dozier family
+Early History of the Dozier family

 This web page shows only a small excerpt of our Dozier research.
 Another 96 words (7 lines of text) covering the year 1779 is included under the topic Early Dozier History in all our PDF Extended History products and printed products wherever possible.

 Dozier Spelling Variations

 Spelling variations of this family name include: Häusier, D'Hosier, L'Hosier, Losier, Dossier, Dausier, Däusier, Dozier and many more.